lanzrein/data_viz_project/README.md

 # A study of work patterns in co-housing communities
 ## Data vizualisation project
+!!
+This readme is outdated except for the part about current issues and WIP.

+# Current issues :
+- Menu is not good looking
+- find a library to have prettier button
+- when you pause and open the menu simulation resumes
+- make it more clear that the brush can be used when its pause.

+# WIP
+- Side bar ~ having a list of agents that can be selected to focus on one agent
+- Add option to export , import current values of the simulation
+- put the option to change category of agents in line plot.

 ### Authors
 - Johan Lanzrein
 - Omar Meiho